 The information about Security data for USM should be stored in a file called usm.conf, which must be present if the manager wishes to use SNMPv3 when communicating with agents.
-It is also possible to add usm data in runtime by calling the register\usm\user.
+It is also possible to add usm data in runtime by calling the register_usm_user.

-The corresponding table is usmUserTable in the SNMP-USER-BASED-SM-MIB.
+The corresponding table is usmUserTable in the SNMP-USER-BASED-SM-MIB (adjusted according to SNMP-USM-HMAC-SHA2-MIB).